blaenk/site/content/notes/unreal-engine.md

 This category of assertions don't halt execution but instead construct a call-stack if the expression evaluates to false.
 The expressions are always evaluated, but the call-stacks are only generated when `DO_CHECK` is defined.

 The `ensure()` macro generates the call-stack for that location if the expression fails.
+If running in debug mode, it'll trigger a breakpoint at that location when the expression fails, but it will do so only once and subsequent failures will simply evaluate to false.
+To trigger a breakpoint every time, use `ensureAlways()`.

 The `ensureMsg()` macro is similar to `ensure()` but additionally takes a string message to display as part of the call-stack.

 The `ensureMsgf()` macro is simlar to `ensureMsg()` but also takes string formatting parameters.

+If some C++ code was optimized preventing the breakpoint from being triggered, try running the Debug Editor profile.

 # Logging